Foods Processed with Ultra-Smart Methods

 phosphate, and silicon dioxin to reduce caking.
 The added explanations help show that

-extra ingredients help the processing and improve the final result.
-This
+extra ingredients improve the processing and improve the food you eat.
+The

-prepared dinner would surely be called UPF, but all of its ingredients are
+prepared dinner is called UPF, but all its ingredients are safe, much cheaper,

-safe, much cheaper, and will keep much longer than including fresh cheese.
+and keep much longer than if they tried to include fresh cheese.

-My pasta sauce has ingredients: tomato paste, water, diced
+My pasta sauce has these ingredients: tomato paste, water,

-sugar, contains 2% or less of beef, beef stock, soybean oil, salt, garlic,
+chloride, sugar, contains 2% or less of beef, beef stock, soybean oil,

-onion powder, yeast extract, parsley flakes, and spices.
-Again, citric acid and
+salt, garlic, onion powder, yeast extract, parsley flakes, and spices.
+Again,

-calcium chloride are common food ingredients with no known harm when added to
+citric acid and calcium chloride are common food ingredients with no known harm

-preserve or change the firmness of foods.
-This pasta sauce might be considered
+when added to preserve or change the firmness of foods.
+My pasta sauce is

 Milk and ice cream